Great to have you visit Summer Isles Studio’s website to view my ceramics – inspired by life around Achiltibuie and the Summer Isles!

-I am producing a range of bright and bold designs generally themed on the sea and the life and activities associated with it … but if the muse leads me in other directions I will go and explore the possibilities there too – so although you’ll find the oystercatchers, barnacle geese, fishing boats, mackerel and lobsters, you’ll not find the cheetahs that stalk some of my bowls.
+I am producing a range of unique and contemporary designs generally themed on West Highland coastal life … but if inspiration leads me in other directions I will go and explore possibilities there too – so although you’ll find the oystercatchers, barnacle geese, fishing boats, mackerel and lobsters here, you’ll not find the blue cheetahs that stalk some of my porcelain bowls.

-My platters, bowls and pitchers are generally slip-cast for me in the shapes I want using high quality clays – the biggest bowls ring like a bell!
+I have my platters, bowls and pitchers slip-cast for me in the shapes I want using high quality white china clay – the bowls ring like a bell!
 Then I apply layers of glaze in a variety of ways to build up the surface design, often finishing with a thick layer of clear glaze to give a lovely rich, glossy finish to each piece.